rsfrankl/rsfrankl.github.io/_pages/talks.md

 “Social Justice, Inequality, and Technology: Something Old, Something New, Something Borrowed, Something True,” Not Equal Launch Symposium, London, January 29, 2019.

 “The Spatial Demography of Population Loss: Insights from the United States,” JDS International Seminar, University of Tsukuba, Japan, January 24, 2019.

-“What Kind of Loss for What Kind of Place?: A Typology of Demographic Decline for U.S. Counties,” Department of Geography and Planning, University of Liverpool, 11 December 2018.

-“The Geography of Population Loss: A Typology of Decline for U.S. Counties,” Newcastle University Geomatics and Water Resources Seminar, Newcastle University, 10 December 2018.

-“Growth and Decline: Capturing the Spatial Dimensions of Decline,” Urban-Rural Synergies Seminar, University of Wageningen, The Netherlands, September 14, 2018.

-“Capturing the Spatial Dimensions of Decline: Metrics for Characterizing Population Loss,” Department of Geography, University of California, Santa Barbara, March 12, 2018.

-“Landscapes of Loss: Depopulation and the Roles of Scale, Context, and Measurement,” School of Geography and Earth Sciences, McMaster University, Canada, March 7, 2018.

 ## Recent Conference Presentations
 “Lost in transition?
 Trajectories of regional ‘left-behindness’ in the EU15 from 1982 to 2017,” (co-authored with Mehdi Le Petit-Guerin, Sanne Velthuis, Jeroen Royer, Nicolas Cauchi-Duval, Tim Leibert, Danny MacKinnon, and Andy Pike), Annual Meeting of the Association of American Geographers, Denver, CO, March 23–27, 2023.